diku-dk/CFAL-bench/quickhull/README.md

 - `100M_quadratic`, similar but larger.
 The convex hull has 548157 points.

-The input files are in a binary.
+The input files are binary.
 Each point is represented as a pair of 32-bit integers in little-endian format, for a total of 8 bytes per point.
 You can read these files straight into memory, but note that Quickhull itself requires double-precision floats, so you'll have to convert them afterwards.